 • Get back semantically similar documents, even if they don't share any keywords with the query.

-We start by installing the Cohere and Pinecone clients, we will also need HuggingFace Datasets for downloading the TREC dataset that we will use in this guide.
+Start by installing the Cohere and Pinecone clients and HuggingFace Datasets for downloading the TREC dataset used in this guide:

 import cohere

-We will load the Text REtrieval Conference (TREC) question classification dataset which contains 5.5K labeled questions.
-We will take the first 1K samples for this walkthrough, but this can be scaled to millions or even billions of samples.
+Load the Text REtrieval Conference (TREC) question classification dataset, which contains 5.5K labeled questions.
+You will take only the first 1K samples for this walkthrough, but this can be scaled to millions or even billions of samples.

 from datasets import load_dataset